creme332/liGebra/README.md

 # Installation
 To run this program, you will need a compiler that supports $C\texttt{++17}$ installed on your machine.
 (MSVC or g++ compiler should work fine)

-Once you have a compiler installed, you can download the source code found in the `src` folder from the GitHub repository.
+Once you have a compiler installed, you can download the `src` folder from the GitHub repository.
+Add `#include "src/SquareMatrix.h"` to your  where you want to use the library.

 > ⚠ Do not include `test_runner.cpp` and the `test` folder in your project.